ask-community/ask-nodejs-ts-hello-world/README.md

     $ npm install
     ```

-2. Use ASK CLI

-    ```bash
-    $ ask new --url https://github.com/ask-community/ask-nodejs-ts-hello-world.git -n my-skill-name
-    ```

-    NOTE: `npm install` will automatically be run after the template is installed

 ## Compile the TypeScript
 The template is already configured for TypeScript.
 From the `my-skill-name/lambda/custom` folder, start the build.